bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/roboter/Roboter.md

 ## WerkzeugFreigabe

-Block is generated always, but when [WerkzeugFreigabe Parameter](../../../configuration/robots/WerkzeugFreigabe).
-Is defined, cfg will be generate and frg will be connected.
+The block is generated always, but when [WerkzeugFreigabe Parameter](../../../configuration/robots/WerkzeugFreigabe). will be defined.
+Cfg and frg connection will be generated.

 ![img](../../../../assets/docs/generation/programBlocks/roboter/WerkzeugFreigabe.jpg)